 Modern life sure is hectic – we are constantly tired, experience mood swings, headaches, sometimes we have trouble sleeping and get tummy cramps...
 But what if those are not necessarily facts of life, but rather symptoms of a hormonal imbalance?
 No need to get anxious that something is wrong with your body – many of us experience these symptoms and with the right hormone balancing diet we can make it better!

 From happiness to envy

 Hormones are those little messengers of the body that work in many different ways, therefore it’s pretty hard to establish a cause-effect relationship when experiencing hormone imbalance symptoms.

 For example, there’s mood-boosting serotonin that we find so lacking in winter.
 There’s thyroid that regulates how quickly and efficiently you convert you food to energy… Unless it’s interrupted by cortisol, which is great for coping with stress, but if you’re stressing for too long, it will lead to excessive calorie intake and obesity problems.
 There’s the ‘love hormone’ – oxytocin – that everybody loves.
 It gives you a warm fuzzy feeling when hugging someone… But it may also induce envy, which, in turn, may lead to stress.

-As you can see, hormonal system is by no means straightforward – it resembles a multi-player game whose outcome you can never know.
+As you can see, hormonal system is by no means straightforward – it resembles a multi-player game the outcome of which you can never know.